google/WebFundamentals/src/content/en/updates/2018/09/inside-browser-part2.md

 This is also where the [SafeBrowsing](https://safebrowsing.google.com/) check happens.
 If the domain and the response data seems to match a known malicious site, then the network thread alerts to display a warning page.

+Note: this is a check point every network request (both page navigation and subresource download) goes through.
+For subresource download,
-Additionally, [**C**ross **O**rigin **R**ead **B**locking (**CORB**)](https://www.chromium.org/Home/chromium-security/corb-for-developers) check happens in order to make sure sensitive cross-site data does not make it to the renderer process.
+[**C**ross **O**rigin **R**ead **B**locking (**CORB**)](https://www.chromium.org/Home/chromium-security/corb-for-developers)
+check happens here in order to make sure sensitive cross-site data does not make it to the renderer process.

 ### Step 3: Find a renderer process